 Ad ignorantiam translates as “appeal to ignorance.”
 Locke’s characterization of this kind of argument is that it demands “the adversary to admit what they allege as a proof, or to assign a better.”
 The ignorance in question is comparative, it is not that the opponent has no evidence, it is that s/he has no better evidence.
 However, the inability of an opponent to produce a better argument is not sufficient reason to think the proponent’s argument must be accepted.
 Modern versions of this kind of argument take it as a fallacy to infer a proposition to be true because there is no evidence against it (see Krabbe, 1995).

-Book III of Richard Whately’s Elements of Logic (1826) is devoted to giving an account, based on “logical principles,” of fallacies.
+Book III of Richard Whately’s Elements of Logic (1826) is devoted to giving an account of fallacies based on “logical principles,”.
 Whately was instrumental in the revival of interest in logic at the beginning of the nineteenth century and, being committed to deductivism, he maintained that only valid deductive inferences counted as reasoning.
-Thus, he took every fallacy to belong either to the class of deductive failures (logical fallacies) or the class of non-logical failures (material fallacies).
+Thus, he took every fallacy to belong to either the class of deductive failures (logical fallacies) or the class of non-logical failures (material fallacies).

 Mill drew a division between the moral and the intellectual causes of fallacies.
 The former are aspects of human nature such as biases and indifference to truth which incline us to make intellectual mistakes.
 These dispositions are not themselves fallacies.
-It is the intellectual errors, the actual taking of insufficient evidence as sufficient, that is a fallacy.
-The various ways in which this can happen is what Mill took as the basis for classifying fallacies.
+It is the intellectual errors, the actual taking of insufficient evidence as sufficient, that are fallacious.
+The various ways in which this can happen are what Mill took as the basis for classifying fallacies.
 “A catalogue of the varieties of evidence which are not real evidence,” he wrote, “is an enumeration of fallacies” (1891, Bk.V iii §1).

 As for the category of fallacies of evidence distinctly conceived, it too is divided.
 The two sub-classes are fallacies of ratiocination (deduction) and fallacies of induction.
 The deductive fallacies (Bk.V, vi) are those that explicitly break a rule of the syllogism, such as the three-term rule.
 But also included are the conversion of universal affirmatives and particular negatives (“All PS” does not follow from “All SP,” and “Some P not S” does not follow from “Some S not P”).
 Also included in this category is the secundum quid fallacy.

-Fallacies of generalization, the other branch of inductive fallacies, result from mistakes in the inductive process and this can happen in several ways.
-As one example, Mill pointed to making generalizations about what lies beyond our experience: we cannot infer that the same laws operate in remote parts of the universe that are in effect in our solar system (Bk.
+Fallacies of generalization, the other branch of inductive fallacies, result from mistakes in the inductive process which can happen in several ways.
+As one example, Mill pointed to making generalizations about what lies beyond our experience: we cannot infer that the laws that operate in remote parts of the universe are the same as those in our solar system (Bk.
 V, v, 2).
-Another example is mistaking empirical laws stating regularities for causal laws—his example was that because women as a class have not hitherto equalled men as a class, they will never be able to do so (Bk.
+Another example is mistaking empirical laws stating regularities for causal laws—his example was because women as a class have not hitherto equalled men as a class, they will never be able to do so (Bk.
 V, v, 4).
 Also placed in the category of fallacies of generalization is post hoc ergo propter hoc, which tends to single out a single cause when there are in reality many contributing causes (Bk.
 V, v, 5).
 Analogical arguments are identified as a false basis for generalizations; they are “at best only admissible as an inconclusive presumption, where real proof is unattainable” (Bk.
 V, v, 6).